goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 >
 > An ideal architecture should be able to process this sequence-with-fillers task **without (substantially) increased compute or memory usage**.

-More generally, suppose we have two copies of a data set, one of which contains a lot of extra noise, but overall they have essentially the same "information content".
+More generally, suppose we have two copies of a dataset, one of which contains a lot of extra noise, but overall they have essentially the same "information content".
 We should expect "the right architecture" to behave essentially identically on both of these data sets.

 {% details Aside: Convolutions for language modeling %}
-On a somewhat tangential note, I originally came up with the thought experiment in the figure above as a means to convince myself that convolutions don't work for language modeling.
+On a somewhat tangential note, I originally came up with the thought experiment in the figure above years ago, as a means to convince myself that convolutions don't work for language modeling.
 When [S4](https://arxiv.org/abs/2111.00396) was published, the community was excited about its potential on various modalities, and it spawned a wave of follow-up work on [pure convolutional language models](https://arxiv.org/abs/2302.10866).<d-cite key="gu2022efficiently"></d-cite><d-cite key="poli2023hyena"></d-cite>

 But over the course of working on linear time-invariant SSMs, I quickly realized they were hopeless for language modeling.
 This example shows why: because language doesn't have an intrinsic "sampling rate", tokens can be spaced somewhat arbitrarily.
 Clearly, even simple mis-spacings would drastically change what features a convolution could pick up on -- in the above example, the convolution could not possibly output the same feature on both of those input sequences, in contrast to input-dependent sequence mixing layers like attention or selective SSMs.

 On the other hand, convolutions exhibit strong inductive bias exactly when there's a notion of sampling rate that spaces inputs out at a consistent rate.
-This is another way of phrasing the "shift equivariant" inductive bias that makes them so great for perceptual modalities like vision and audio.
+This is another way of phrasing the "shift equivariant" inductive bias that makes them so great for (raw) perceptual modalities like vision and audio.
 {% enddetails %}